 - It should present your brand image and tone.

 - It should give your followers opportunities to learn more about you and if your goal is to convert them, to purchase your product and get more loyal customers.

 With all this in mind, let's make sure every component of your account is designed to get more Twitter followers and corresponds to these requirements.

 1. Choose a perfect profile picture

-A picture says a thousand words and your profile picture says a thousand words about your brand: make sure they are good words.
-A common practice for brands is to use their logo as a Twitter profile picture — this helps with branding and raises brand awareness.
+A picture says a thousand words and your profile picture says a thousand words about your brand personality: make sure they are good words.
+Brands regularly use their logo as a Twitter profile picture — this helps with branding and raises brand awareness.

 You can have fun with it by changing your Twitter profile picture for special events like Christmas or Pride Month if your Twitter audience celebrates these occasions.

 Obviously, if you are a professional who wants to promote and sell their services on Twitter, it's much better to have a photo of you as your profile pic.
-People connect much more easily with other people than with things and businesses, and Twitter users are no different.
+People connect much more easily with other people than with things and businesses, and Twitter followers are no different.
 If you're a freelancer and knowing how to get followers is your priority – just tweet from an account with your face on it.
 It builds trust and makes your tweets more genuine.

 You can add your brand colors in the background and add logos and other brand visuals to your header instead.

-Since we started talking about all things profile headers, let's see how to choose the best one for your Twitter account.
+Since we started talking about all things profile headers, let's see how to choose the best one for your platform account.
 Your Twitter profile header gives you a bit more space to work with meaning you can fit more data, getting more remarkable and intelligible for a user and building relationships quicker: so I strongly suggest you use both text and images.
 It should still have your brand colors on it and your logo.